pierre-rouleau/pel/doc/pel-manual.rst

 **At this point you can use Emacs with PEL**

-You should have a working version of PEL with all files byte-compiled for efficiency 😅!
+- You should have a working version of PEL with all files byte-compiled for efficiency 😅!

-If you start Emacs now, PEL will start and will download and install the following Emacs packages if you don't already have them:

-- which-key_ (because ``pel-use-which-key`` is turned on by default) and any package(s) which-key_ may require.
+- The key keys following key prefixes will be shown at the bottom of the Emacs screen by which-key_ (because ``pel-use-which-key`` is turned on by default) and any package(s) which-key_ may require.
+- Type ``<f11> ? p`` and a topic to open one of the PEL PDF files.
+   Use tab to complete what you type.
+Type tab at first to see a complete list of PDF files.
+- As usual in Emacs, type ``C-x C-c`` to close it.

+The *only* thing left is to:

+- `Update any option in PEL init.el file`_ if required.
+- Learn `PEL Customization`_ mechanism you will use to configure Emacs.
+- Improve your Emacs user experience by selecting Emacs behaviour and packages that suits your needs with the `Optional Installation Steps`_.

-The *only* thing left is to use Emacs customization system to activate the features you want.
-That's described in the next section.
+That's described in the next sections.

 **In case of Errors:**